dundalek/closh/doc/cookbook.md

 (source-shell ". ~/anaconda/etc/profile.d/conda.sh; conda activate")
 ```

+## Integration with text editors

+[Liquid](https://github.com/mogenslund/liquid) is a text editor written in Clojure inspired by Emacs and Vim.
+There is a [plugin](https://github.com/mogenslund/closhapp) that integrates Closh with Liquid.
+One cool feature is that command output is written into a text buffer and can be later edited and manipulated within the text editor.

 ## Using Google Closure Library

 Closure library is built in, so you can use it like so: